pyconca/2017-web/pyconca2017/templates/markdown/en/venue.md

 Pierre-Elliot Trudeau airport is a great way to get in the city.
 Montréal Trudeau is the international airport and is the location for almost all the major domestic and international airlines.
-It's about a 25 minutes drive from Montréal Trudent to the Université du Québec à Montréal.
+It's about a 25 minutes drive from Montréal Trudeau to the Université du Québec à Montréal.
 The bus shuttle number 747 can get you from the airport to a few blocks from the venue for $10.